Kajjanbai: Career

 Her films in Bombay were Ghar Sansar, Suhagan, Bharuthari, Prarthna, Merchant of Venice and her last was Ranjit films Mumtaz Mahal in which she played Empress Noor Jahan.

 She lived a lavish life at Calcutta.

 She even had two tiger cubs as pets.
 Kajjan had learnt western dancing and was a regular visitor to Calcutta Club, it is said that she was intimately involved with Najmul Hassan, a popular Star in 1930s.

 She died of Cancer in late December 1945 at a young age of 30.

 Starting her career from stage, she moved to films, joining J. J. Madan's Madan Theatres.

 Two of her early Talkies becoming instant hits, Shirin Farhad (1931) and Laila Majnu (1931) both Madan Theatre productions.
 Her co-star in the two films was Master Nissar and the duo became popular singing sensations, with Kajjan being known as "the lark of India".
-Her mother was a "tawaif" with important connections.
-Jehanara was educated at home, where she learned English and Urdu; she wrote poetry, some of which was published.
+Her mother was a tawaif with important connections.
+Kajjan was the daughter of the courtesan Suggan and a Nawab of Bhagalpur.
+Jahanara was educated at home, where she learned English and Urdu; she wrote poetry, some of which was published.
 She received a classical music training from Ustad Hussain Khan.
 She began appearing on stage in the years when women were first allowed to perform in the Indian theatre.

 Aside from acting, she and Ghulam Mohammed also taught Noor Jehan when the latter was young, making her do riyaz up to 12 hours each day.
+Later she also mentored and trained Rehana in acting and dancing.
 Kajjan stopped singing in 1930, however, she continued to star in movies such as Shirin Farhad and Layla Majnun opposite Nissar, becoming a symbol of on-screen romance in the cinema of India.